Highland Cow

 • Nicknames: Highland Coo / Heilan Coo

-• Horns: Both males and females have horns; bulls have thicker, shorter horns, while cows’ horns are longer and curved
+• Horns: Both males and females have horns

 • Fringe: Known as a dossan

-• Hardiness: Thrive in cold, wet, and windy climates
+• Hardiness: Thrive in cold, wet and windy conditions

-• Feeding: Can spend up to 8 hours a day grazing
+• Grazing: Can spend up to 8 hours a day feeding

 Frequently Asked Questions